-At Jefferies, our personal injury solicitors can help you claim compensation if you have been injured at Tesco.
+At Jefferies, our personal injury solicitors can help you claim compensation if you have been injured at a supermarket.

 Our clients often receive compensation pay-outs for shop and warehouse injuries.
 What’s more, we offer every client a no win no fee service to make your claim.

-If you do have legitimate grounds on which to make a Tesco injury claim, we may be able to give you an estimate of how much your injuries could be worth.ELIGIBILITY CHECKER
+If you do have legitimate grounds on which to make a supermarket injury claim, we may be able to give you an estimate of how much your injuries could be worth.ELIGIBILITY CHECKER

 Types of store and warehouse injuries